eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/mix-accept-content/post-json-accept-xml.md

 description: How to solve API challenge POST /todos JSON to XML.
 Creating a todo with JSON and receiving response in XML.
 ---

+# How to complete the challenge `POST /todos JSON to XML`

+The `content-type` and `accept` headers do not need to be the same.
-How to complete the challenge `POST /todos JSON to XML` to send a POST request to create a todo item using JSON but receive XML response.
+API Challenges allows us to send a POST request to create a todo item using JSON but receive an XML response.

 ## 	POST /todos XML to JSON